xcp-ng/xcp-ng-org/docs/storage/multipathing.md

 tcp: [4] 10.42.2.102:3260,2 iqn.2024-02.com.acme:ultrasan.lun01 (non-flash)
 ```
 :::info
-In this example, we have four iSCSI sessions with one LUN.
+In this example, we have four iSCSI sessions with one <abbr title="Logical Unit Number">LUN</abbr>.
 :::

 #### iSCSI: Verify Jumbo Frame configuration